clydesdale horse vs shire horse

 Shire Horse History

-The Shire horse originated in England and has a history that dates all the way back to 1066!
+The Shire horse is a draft horse breed that originated in England and has a history that dates all the way back to 1066!
 However, a breed society wasn’t formed until 1876.

 Being one of the most powerful horse breeds around, it was used as a war horse and would carry knights in heavy armour into battle.
 As they were needed less for wars, Shire horses took on roles such as farm work and other power work.